Sn4keyes/MERN_Architecture_on_Docker/README.md

 # MERN_Architecture

-Example of MERN architecture to create a website with a Database (Mongo), a Backend (NodeJS) and a Frontend (ReactJS).
+Example of MERN architecture to create a website with a Database (Mongo), a Backend (NodeJS) and a Frontend (ReactJS) on Docker to facilitate development.

 ## Launch Project :